Neloop/jaclp/README.md

 ## Example Usage

-The main thing in usage of `acl-permission` library is definition of permission itself.
+The main thing in usage of `jaclp` library is definition of permission itself.
 There are two ways how to do this, either using role-based _ACL_, or _ABAC_ authorization.
 Role-based _ACL_ defines if action is allowed on resource or not. _ABAC_ in this implementation is created on top of ACL and adds condition to the authorization.
 Condition is resource-specific action which has to be checked against particular resource object obtained from resource repository.
 Examples of simple and complex usage of _ACL_ and _ABAC_ condition follows.

 **Define role-based ACL permissions:**